 11. I’ve read all I need!
 What kind of trips can I take?

 Luckily, the endless possibilities of sea kayaking mean all kinds of trips are out there.
-From his excursions, Michal recommends the incredible destinations of Alaska, New Zealand, Florida, Hawaii, and Costa Brava near Barcelona.
+From his excursions, Michal recommends the incredible destinations of Alaska, New Zealand, Florida, Hawaii, and Kayaking and Snorkeling in Costa Brava near Barcelona.

 However you decide to sea kayak, we can guarantee you’ll have a memorable experience out on the water.